kjenney/habits/README.md

 The workflow:
 1. Sets up JDK 17 and Android SDK
 2. Caches Gradle dependencies for faster builds
+3. Validates Gradle wrapper for security
+4. Downloads Gradle wrapper JAR if missing (fallback)
-3. Runs tests
+5. Runs tests
-4. Builds both debug and release APKs
+6. Builds both debug and release APKs
-5. Uploads APK artifacts that can be downloaded from the Actions tab
+7. Uploads APK artifacts that can be downloaded from the Actions tab

 ### Accessing Build Artifacts